uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 **An operation** is a function that transforms :txtref:`a descriptor
 <descriptors>` and other arguments represented via `an input <input_>`_ object
 to `a result <result_>`_ object.
-An operation responsible for:
+An operation is responsible for:

-- Execution of all computational routines of the algorithm represented by the descriptor.
+- Executing all of an algorithm's computational routines represented by the descriptor.

 - Passing SYCL* queue to computational routines.

-- Verification of preconditions and postconditions, before and after execution of computational routines.
+- Verifying preconditions and postconditions before and after the execution of computational routines.

 .. _general_operation: